keleshev/keleshev.com/simple-recursion-scheme-in-ocaml.md

 the wrapping and unwrapping that is associated with it.
 OCaml supports such recursive type definitions using `-rectypes` compiler flag.
-The resulting closed type `Syntax.t` is undistinguishable from our original `Syntax.t`, for all intents and purposes.
+The resulting closed type `Syntax.t` is indistinguishable from our original `Syntax.t`, for all intents and purposes.

 > Interestingly enough, `-rectype` flag is not necessary for tying
 > the recursive knot when used together with polymorphic variants.